 – Rationale: Were the objectives, design and methods of this piece of work informed by a sound rationale?

-– User involvement: Were service users or carers involved in the design, conduct, analysis or dissemination of this piece of work?
+– Co-production: Were service users or carers involved in the design, conduct, analysis or dissemination of this piece of work?
 Will any service users be involved in presenting this work at the conference?
 N.B.
-Presenters from NHS or educational establishments, who are involving service user or carer co-presenters, will be expected to obtain the cost of conference attendance from their own organisation rather than applying for the BIGSPD free service user/ carer places
+Presenters from NHS or educational establishments, who are involving service user or carer co-presenters, will be expected to obtain the cost of conference attendance from their own organisation rather than applying for the BIGSPD free service user/ carer places.

 – Limitations: Does the abstract acknowledge the limitations of the piece of work?